jcornford/pyecog/README.md

 Currently taking 10 seconds before a light pulse and extracting 22 features from this window.

-Todo:
+## Todo:

-1. Produce pdfs of the events within the training an test/ anything that comes
+1. Predict the mixed event stuff with the classifier
-2. Speed up feature extraction
+2.
 3. Implement feature selection
 4. Sort out the code from early days vs ipython notebook copies etc
-5. Asses scaling, preprocessing (baseline subtraction etc) and imputing options.

-#To think about:
-What to do with the first 100ms of rolling window?
+5.

 ## Possible features
 * Stationarity testing